 You can visit your NHS GP or midwife for help, treatment and advice for health problems like morning sickness.

 But if you want private maternity healthcare like giving birth in a private hospital, this is not usually covered by health insurance.
 You would need to pay for it yourself directly.

-Fertility treatment like IVF is not covered by most health insurers, so you usually have to pay for this yourself.
+Fertility treatment like IVF is not covered by most health insurers, so you usually have to pay for this yourself too.

 Some policies can pay for treatment for emergencies or complications related to maternity like:

-Some insurers also pay a baby bonus of around £100 if you become pregnant after you take out the policy.
+Some insurers also pay a baby bonus of around £100 if you become pregnant after you take out a pregnancy insurance policy.